Jo Boaler on how to support your math-learning child when you have math anxiety.

 Jo Boaler details five problems we can solve to keep students on course and end the math madness.

-This article in Reader’s Digest discusses the benefits of finger use in math and includes the “piano excercise” activity for […]
+The benefits of finger use in math and the “piano exercise” activity for strengthening finger perception.

 Jo Boaler ranks #12 in this annual tally of the most influential scholars in education.